Crypto Loans Tax for 2026

 Calculate DeFi crypto taxes with TokenTax

-Navigating taxes on DeFi crypto loans can be complex, with different rules depending on the platform and loan structure.
+Navigating taxes on DeFi crypto loans can be complex, as rules vary by platform and loan structure.
 TokenTax simplifies this by accurately calculating your crypto taxes.
 Our software tracks all DeFi transactions, including loans, interest payments, and liquidations, ensuring compliance with IRS regulations.

 TokenTax also provides expert guidance on reporting these transactions on your tax return, reducing the risk of errors or audits.
 Whether you’re dealing with a straightforward loan or a more complex self-repaying structure, TokenTax offers the tools and support you need to manage your crypto tax obligations confidently.